tejasupmanyu/tu-emitter/README.md

 ## Introduction

-tsemitter is a small, simple, typescript event emitter, provides clean utilities to fire and listen to events.
+tsemitter is a small, simple, typescript event emitter which provides clean utilities to fire and listen to events.

 ## Usage